Skip to Content

 Ovary

-The ovary is the part of the pistil that holds the ovules, which develop into seeds upon fertilization.
-The ovary itself will mature into a fruit in many plants.
+The ovary is the lower part of the female reproductive structure.
+It contains ovules, which develop into seeds after fertilization.

-• Example: After pollination, the ovary began to swell as it started forming seeds.
+• Example: After pollination, the ovary begins to develop into fruit.

 Pistil

-The pistil is the female reproductive part of a flower, consisting of the ovary, style, and stigma.
-It is where the seeds develop after fertilization.
+The pistil is the female reproductive part of a flower, made up of the stigma, style, and ovary.

-• Example: The pistil stood prominently in the center of the flower, ready to receive pollen.
+• Example: The pistil stood at the center of the flower.

 • Petiole